Assets, money-laundering case: Shahbaz, Hamza, other family members indicted

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An accountability court on Wednesday indicted PML-N President Shahbaz Sharif, his son, daughter and other family members in assets beyond means and money-laundering reference.
+LAHORE: An accountability court Wednesday indicted PML-N President Shahbaz Sharif his son, daughter and other family members in assets beyond means and money-laundering reference.

 The court after indictment of the accused has summoned prosecution witnesses on November 26.
 Jail authorities produced Shahbaz Sharif and Hamza Shahbaz before the court amid tight security as heavy contingent of law-enforcers had cordoned off the court premises.
 Shahbaz’s daughter Javeria Ali along with seven other nominated accused appeared before the court.